rust-embedded/rust-raspberrypi-OS-tutorials/03_hacky_hello_world/README.md

 ## tl;dr

-Introducing global `print!()` macros to enable "printf debugging" at the earliest; To keep tutorial length reasonable, printing functions for now "abuse" a QEMU property that lets us use the RPi's `UART` without setting it up properly; Using  the real hardware `UART` is enabled step-by-step in following tutorials.
+- Introducing global `print!()` macros to enable "printf debugging" at the earliest.
+- To keep tutorial length reasonable, printing functions for now "abuse" a QEMU property that lets us use the RPi's `UART` without setting it up properly.
+- Using  the real hardware `UART` is enabled step-by-step in following tutorials.

 ## Notable additions